mshahandeh/Dsec_labstrains/README.md

 FigS3.csv : Egg volume calculations using egg L and W measurements from an independent second observer

-Note: Data presented in Fig5A are contained in Fig2D.csv; Data presented in FigS2 are contained in Fig2B.csv
+Note: Data presented in Fig5A are contained in 'Fig2D.csv'; Data presented in FigS2 are contained in 'Fig2B.csv'

-Results from statistical analyses are organized by Figure panel in Stats_wildDsec.xlsx
+Results from statistical analyses are organized by Figure panel in 'Stats_wildDsec.xlsx'

-Code used for statistical analyses and to generate graphs for figures in wild_Dsec.R
+Code used for statistical analyses and to generate graphs for figures in 'wild_Dsec.R'

 Images used to quantify OSN populations in Figure 3 are available upon request.